markhovskiy/nudnost/README.md

 ## Status

-*Experimental* - only 2 scales are supported.
+*On hold* - only 2 scales are hardcoded.

 ## How does it look like?